Hey there! Take note of these tips for visiting Chichén-Itzá and enjoying your visit to the max.

 They spread throughout the Southeast of Mexico reaching as far as Central America.
-This great boom allowed him, therefore, to build with great success: cities, ceremonial centers and palaces for the rulers.
+This great boom allowed them to build with great success cities, ceremonial centers and palaces.

 Tips and recommendations for visiting Chichén-Itzá

 8 am is the ideal time to get to Chichén Itzá.
 Within this archaeological zone there are very few places to hide from the strong rays of the sun, so the earlier you arrive, the sun's rays will be less intense and you will be able to enjoy the tour.

 You can also avoid lines at the ticket offices and people sneaking into your photos.